yassine140903/Real-Time-User-Behavior-Anomaly-Detection-Platform/README.md

 ## MLOps Pipeline

 Retraining is triggered three ways: a weekly Sunday cron (`weekly_retrain` DAG), a Prometheus-detected drift alert forwarded through the webhook relay to Airflow, and a daily feedback-divergence check that fires when supervisors are rejecting more than half of ALERT/BLOCK alerts.
 Every trigger runs the same DAG — batch re-enrichment, a feature-completeness/NaN-rate validation gate, then a containerized training run (`train_all`) that logs metrics, parameters, and artifacts to MLflow.
-Promotion is not automatic: new model runs land in the MLflow registry for comparison against the current production metrics before being promoted, keeping a human in the loop on any model swap.
+Promotion is automatic: the training script compares the new AUC against models/production_metrics.json and overwrites the production model files only if the new AUC meets or exceeds the current value.
+MLflow's role is post-mortem — when a promotion gate rejects a model at 4 AM, engineers can inspect the full run on Monday.

 ## Dashboard